sudislife/Flight-Delays/README.md

 ![Number of Delays vs Distance (If you see this, please contact me and let me know)](https://raw.githubusercontent.com/sudislife/Flight-Delays/main/ReadmePlots/Number%20of%20delays%20over%20flight%20distance.png)

 Shorter distance flights seem to show a higher delay trend as shown in the plot above.
 However, as seen in the box plot above the histogram, since most of our data points fall within this distance range, this trend might be influenced by data distribution rather than a true correlation.

+## TODO:
+ML and DL models to predict flight delays.